Scarves for 2024 'Disturbing the Peace' Award

 And so, we resurrected the Liberation Kilt Company and designed a climate change tartan in honour of Dr. Charles Keeling, the climate scientist after whom the iconic Keeling Curve is named.
 The Keeling tartan was worn at COP26 by the World Wildlife Fund delegation, including Eliud Kipchoge, the world champion marathon runner.

-Greta Thunberg owns a Keeling-clad WWF panda, one of hundreds scattered around the globe.
+Greta Thunberg owns a Keeling-clad WWF panda—one of hundreds scattered around the globe.

 Growing the collection.

-We went on to design tartans against human trafficking (Blueheart tartan), the persecution of writers (Havel tartan), nuclear proliferation (Yamaguchi tartan), inequality (Liberty Square tartan), despotism (Tahrir tartan), water scarcity (Agua tartan), with more designs in the works.
+We went on to design tartans against human trafficking (Blueheart tartan), the persecution of writers (Havel tartan), nuclear proliferation (Yamaguchi tartan), inequality (Liberty Square tartan), despotism (Tahrir tartan), water scarcity (Agua tartan), with more tartans in the works.

-The Rebel Tartan Project
+The Rebel Tartan Project.

 Founded in 2015, the Rebel Tartan Project empowers art and fashion students to confront global issues in radically creative ways.
 Under the leadership of Juliana Sissons, with amazing support from Arts Thread, UN House Scotland, and other partners, the Rebel Tartan Project has gone from strength to strength.
-Browse the amazing portfolios of students from the UK, Japan, China, and India, and check out the sensational exhibition hosted by Bunka Gakuen University in Tokyo, Japan.
+Browse the amazing portfolios of students from the UK, Japan, China, and India, and check out the recent exhibition hosted at Bunka Gakuen University in Tokyo, Japan.

-Online store launch.
+Online store 2025.

 We offset shipping emissions by donating a portion of each sale to carbon removal start-ups, such as Grassroots Carbon, reinvest a portion of our profits in the Rebel Tartan Project, and donate to partner charities.